zhousheng97/EgoTextVQA/README.md

 - The QAs emphasize scene text comprehension, but **only about half invoke the exact scene text**.
 - The situations cover both **indoor and outdoor** activities.
 - Detailed **timestamps and categories of the questions** are provided to facilitate **real-time QA** and model analysis.
-- The real-time QA setting is that the answer to the question is obtained from the content captured before the question is asked, rather than the global content.
+- The real-time QA setting is that the answer to the question is obtained from the video **captured before the question is asked**, rather than the global content.
 The answer changes with the timestamp of the question.

 #### Dataset Comparision